ianlewis/resume/README.md

 - `lualatex`: For generating the PDF.
 - `chktex`: For linting Latex files.

-You can install these dependencies on Ubuntu with the following commands:
+You can install these dependencies on Debian/Ubuntu with the following commands:

 ```bash
 TEXLIVE_BASE_VERSION="2023.20240207-1"